ahboon/CTF_Adventures/Whitehats Just Hack/README.md

 2. Key take away: How a vulerability in a webpage can lead to total system comprimise

 ### Session 6:
-1. Contents: Reverse Engineering
+1. Contents: TBC
-2. Key take away: More into the world of CTF & Moving closure of Whitehats Just Hack
+2. Key take away: TBC

 ## Each session consists of the following components